-In intestinal inflammation there is no optimal diet plan.
-For a sensitive stomach or intestine, spicy, sour, too hot or too cold foods are generally unsuitable, as they irritate the mucous membrane.
-For mild to moderate complaints, a normal but light whole diet is recommended.
-A severe, advanced inflammation of the intestines may require a liquid diet.
-After an operation, artificial tube feeding is often necessary.
+With intestinal inflammation , there is no optimal diet plan.
+For a sensitive stomach or intestine, spicy, sour, and too hot or too cold foods are not recommended as they irritate the mucous membrane.
+For mild to moderate symptoms, a normal but light whole food diet is recommended.
+Severe inflammation of the intestines may require a liquid diet.
+Moreover, after an operation, an artificial tube feeding is often necessary.

-The most important thing in a diet for intestinal inflammation is to try it out: Test what is good for you and what you should better do without.
-It is important that you keep a nutrition diary so that you can understand exactly what you can tolerate well and poorly.
-Often complementary sports activities lead to a better well-being.
-If you have a food intolerance, for example against fructose or gluten, it is better not to experiment with the corresponding foods in order to protect your stomach and intestine.
+The most important factor for a diet that addresses your intestinal inflammation is to simply try it out.
+You should test what is good for you and what you should better do without.
+It is important that you keep a nutrition diary so that you can understand exactly what foods you can tolerate well and which ones you cannot.
+Along with a smart nutrition plan, sports activities often lead to better overall well-being.
+If you have a certain food intolerance, for example against fructose or gluten, it is better not to experiment with these types of foods in order to protect your stomach and intestine.